johannesblhansen/learning/notes/GRPC/GRPC coding.md

 Person person = Person.parseFrom(Files.readAllBytes(Path.of("this.thing")));
 ```

 Note: The serialization is one of places where protobuf (and therefore grpc) shines compared to REST.
 This is much faster than doing the same using a jackson object mapper.
+Also the serialized amount of bytes is a lot less using protobuf

 Illustrated by the playground class ProtoVsJsonSeriaTestMain in here: [README](javacode/grpc/myfirstgrpc/README.md)